-Cerro Gordo Elementary School follows the district, state, and federal testing programs.
-Kindergarten through third grade students are given a benchmark assessment (3D Dibels) three times a year.
+West Columbus School, in Reading & Math, follows the district, state, and federal testing programs.
+Students are given benchmark assessments three times a year.
 These results are to identify those areas in which students show academic strengths or weaknesses.
 The results also help our teachers with differentiated instruction.

 End-of Grade (EOG) tests are mandated by the state of North Carolina in grades 3-8.
-Students are required to score at least a Level III proficiency in reading and math in order to be promoted to the next grade.
+In order to be considered proficient, students must score a level III or higher.